<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 What's the best public consultation software for renewable energy projects?
 The right fit depends on scope.
 For projects that must evidence consultation to an examining authority under the Planning Act 2008, a full SRM platform such as Tractivity gives you an audit-ready record across the lifecycle.
 For a one-off community consultation, a portal like Citizen Space or Commonplace can be enough on its own.

 What's the difference between a consultation portal and an SRM platform?
 A consultation portal publishes a consultation and captures responses, then the job ends.
-An SRM platform holds the whole stakeholder relationship, regulators, landowners, communities and politicians, across every channel and every project phase, with a date-stamped audit trail.
-Renewable projects usually need the second to satisfy regulators.
+An SRM platform holds the whole stakeholder relationship - regulators, landowners, communities and politicians - across every channel and every project phase, with a date-stamped audit trail.
+Renewable projects usually need the second, ideally with a public portal built into the SRM so responses land on the record.

 How do you track community engagement on a renewable energy development?
 Log every interaction, email, meeting, call, survey, event and comment against the stakeholder it relates to, with sentiment captured at the interaction level.
 That lets you report on who was engaged, what they said and how their position changed, and to evidence it under the Gunning Principles or an FOI request.